 Aged care is the support provided to older people who need help in their own home or can no longer live at home.

-This can help you stay connected to your community, take care of your health and safety and remain independent.
+Aged care services can help you stay connected to your community, take care of your health and safety and remain independent.

 There are two key pathways for aged care in Australia: